 What sheen should I use for interior walls?

-For living rooms and bedrooms, eggshell or satin is ideal — it offers a subtle luster and is washable.
+For living rooms and bedrooms, eggshell or satin is ideal—it offers a subtle luster and is washable.
 For bathrooms and kitchens, semigloss is better due to moisture resistance.
 Flat finishes hide imperfections but are harder to clean.
 Consider the room's use when choosing.
+For high-traffic areas like hallways, a matte enamel finish offers a good balance.

 How do I prevent brush marks?

-Use a high-quality brush (angled sash brush) and load it properly — dip about 1/3 of the bristle depth.
+Use a high-quality brush (angled sash brush) and load it properly—dip about 1/3 of the bristle depth.
 Apply paint in long, even strokes, and lay off by lightly brushing over the wet area.
 Avoid overworking the paint.
 A conditioner like Floetrol can help level the paint.
+For large areas, use a roller for the main surface and brush only for edges.

 Conclusion

 Mastering custom painting best practices is an investment in quality and longevity.
 From thorough surface preparation to selecting premium materials and controlling environmental conditions, each step plays a vital role.
 Whether you're a homeowner tackling a weekend project or a property manager overseeing multiple units, following these guidelines ensures a finish that looks great and lasts.
-For more details, revisit our main guide on Custom Painting Best Practices Part 4.
+For a deeper dive into foundational techniques, revisit our